Skip to main content

 What challenge taught me the most?

 Look back at a difficulty you didn’t choose but grew through anyway.
 What strength surfaced?
-What changed in you because of it?
+What changed in you?
 Even uncomfortable moments carry pieces of wisdom.

 What do I want to release before the year ends?